inoahdev/tbd/README.md

 Global options:
     -a, --archs,    Specify architecture(s) to use, replacing default architectures (where default architectures were not already provided)
         --platform, Specify platform for all mach-o library files provided (applying to all mach-o library files where platform was not provided)
-    -v, --version,  Specify version of tbd to convert to (default is v2) (applying to all mach-o library files where tbd-version was not provided)
+    -v, --version,  Specify version of tbd to convert to (default is v2) (applying to all mach-o library files where tnd-version was not provided)

 List options:
         --list-architectures,   List all valid architectures for tbd-files